Checklist For Moving To Charlottesville, VA

 As a graduate student, you have had experience living on your own for a while.
 However, now you have the necessary flexibility to opt for the superior luxury student apartments Charlottesville has to offer.
 When you are moving out of one apartment and into another, you will need to first pack up all of your belonging and then deep clean.
 Make sure that you remove all belongings and trash, clean flooring, dust, remove scuff marks from walls and baseboards, and clean out kitchen cabinets.
 If your landlord is unsatisfied with your cleaning, he/she may charge you an additional cleaning fee.
 You will also need to transfer your utilities account to your new apartment so be sure you contact your provider with enough notice to make the switch.
 After you unload your moving truck and finish unpacking, it may be wise to have a conversation with your roommate in which you discuss house rules, such as overnight guests and quiet hours.
 During grad school, you will need a quiet environment to study in.

-If you are looking for student apartments Charlottesville, VA, students recommend, choose The Standard in Charlottesville.
+If you are looking for apartments in Charlottesville students recommend, choose The Standard at Charlottesville.
 Here, you will find amenities and features that will suit your budget and preferences whether it is your first apartment or not.
 Contact our office today to learn about the many perks our residents enjoy.